This how-to will walk you through the steps needed to implement push notifications in your application.

 - Pending Messages – shows all the messages that are queued either because they were sent using the QueueMessage action or because previous attempts to send them failed

 - Devices – contains a list of all the devices registered with the application and is useful for testing purposes

-3.6 Step 6 – Set Up the Project Security for Your Module
+7 Setting Up the Project Security for Your Module

 At this point, all the implementation steps are done and you can deploy your application to the Mendix Cloud.
-If you are using a free app, simply click Run.
+If you are using a Free App, simply click Run.

-3.9 Step 9 – Build the Hybrid Mobile Application
+10 Building the Hybrid Mobile Application

 You now need to build the hybrid mobile application.
 For an explanation on how to do this, see How to Publish a Mendix Hybrid Mobile App.